jmenter/JAMSVGImage/README.md

 Usage
 -----

-Use JAMSVGImage and JAMSVGImageView in places where you would normally use a UIImage, UIImageView or where you would programmatically draw your own graphics.
-There are a few ways to use these classes:
+Use JAMSVGImage and JAMSVGImageView in places where you would normally use UIImage, UIImageView, or where you would programmatically draw your own graphics.
+There are a few ways to use these classes.

-JAMSVGImageView is IBDesignable and IBInspectable so you can drag a UIView to your layout in Interface Builder, set the class type to "JAMSVGImageView", and then type the name of the SVG image like so.
+JAMSVGImageView is IBDesignable and IBInspectable so you can drag a UIView to your layout in Interface Builder, set the class type to "JAMSVGImageView", and then type the name of the SVG image like so:

 ![JAMSVGImageView Example](https://raw.githubusercontent.com/jmenter/JAMSVGImage/develop/svgImageViewExample.png)